skellis46/slipbox/the really real.md

 At about the same time, I came across the same term in George Mumford's book _The Mindful Athlete_ (I love such coincidences).
 Mumford discusses his rehabilitation from serious addictions and as part of the Twelve Step program the first step is to have believe or have faith in a power greater than himself.
 Mumford wonders if this might be "God", but then cites the write Anne Lamott who also was struggling with words like God and prayer:

->Lamott suggests that if “God” is too “triggering” for some people, perhaps God could be called “the force that is beyond our comprehension but that in our pain or suppli- cation or relief we don’t need to define or have proof of or any established contact with.”
+>Lamott suggests that if “God” is too “triggering” for some people, perhaps God could be called “the force that is beyond our comprehension but that in our pain or supplication or relief we don’t need to define or have proof of or any established contact with.”
 She also suggests the term the Greeks used: “the Really Real.”[@mumford_mindful_2015 Chapter 6 n.p.]

 ---